FusionAuth/fusionauth-example-flask-portal/README.md

 ## Prerequisites

-You need to make sure FusionAuth is running and that you have python 3 available.
+You need to make sure FusionAuth is running and that you have python3/pip3 available.

 ## Setup